binadiegha/binadiegha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on My Portfolio
+- 🔭 I’m currently Building my Portfolio
 - 🌱 I’m currently learning Typescript and Javascript
 - 👯 I’m looking to collaborate on Opensource projects
 - 🤔 I’m looking for help with Passing turing tests 🙂